iturdikulov/notes/QMK.md

 # QMK Firmware

-> The goal of the QMK software project is to develop a completely customizable,
-> powerful, and enjoyable firmware experience for any project - keyboard or
-> otherwise - and to provide helpful, encouraging, and kind support and feedback
-> for people with any software development experience.
-TODO: add source

 I use QMK on my keyboard (KBD75 rev2).
 I'have done some basic customizations to keymap.
 I use Colemak-DH layout (check image below), but on system level (because I use also Russian ЙЦУКЕН layout, so it's depends on qwerty layout).